 So you’ve scheduled a new offer for potential customers and you think you’ll be getting great conversions on these emails.
-But just when you hit your dashboard to monitor the results, you see a very different picture – you notice that a lot of your emails never got opened, ringing an alarm that maybe you’re much anticipated offer has been eaten up by the recipient’s junk folder.
-You might be having the common authentication problem that needs serious troubleshooting if you want your email marketing strategies to be a success.
+But just when you hit your dashboard to monitor the results, you see a very different picture – you notice that a lot of your emails never got opened, ringing an alarm that maybe your much-anticipated offer has been eaten up by the recipient’s junk folder.
+You might be having the common email authentication problem that needs serious troubleshooting if you want your email marketing strategies to be a success.

 To understand email authentication and how major services work, you need to know the following methods most commonly used by major mailboxes:

 - Sender Policy Framework (SPF) – SPF is an email validation system that identifies email spoofing by checking that the incoming email is from a domain’s authorized host.
 All authorized hosts for a domain are published in the Domain Name System (DNS) records on behalf of that domain in a specially formatted TXT record.
 SPF records prevent spammers from using your domain to send content from a forged address.
 With the increase of spam attacks and hack attempts to encourage recipients to share sensitive information via emails, all major commercial and corporate mailbox providers have layers of SPF checks in place to defend their customers.